nadeemakhter0602/Job-Scraper/README.md

-# Job Scraper
+# Scraper

-Scraper which scrapes job data from sites.
+Scraper which scrapes data from sites.

 Currently, it consists of a scraper which scrapes the career pages of accenture's site.